 Open Settings and tap Wi-Fi.
 Tap on the information button next to your Wi-Fi network, then tap Forget This Network.

-Next, go back to Settings -> Wi-Fi and tap to reconnect to your Wi-Fi network.
+Next, go back to Settings -> Wi-Fi and tap on your Wi-Fi network to reconnect to it.

 Restart Your Router